 Get out!
 Hide out!
 Take out!

 As simple as these phrases are, they still require some planning and thinking ahead of time.
 The idea behind this concept is to keep things as simple as possible.
 However, as simple these phrases may be, some people get hung up on the importance of sequential order.
 Be mindful...get out, hide out, take out, may happen out of order or not at all.
-As with a lot of things, the situations and very fluid and dynamic and no solution should be seen as a one size fits all.
+As with a lot of things, the situations are very fluid and dynamic and no solution should be seen as a one size fits all.

 In teaching on this topic, we usually found we had very little time to convey very important to our civilian audiences.
 Coincidentally, they were generally not very interested in the subject matter unless there was an incident fresh on their minds.
 If there was an incident fresh in their memory, there was more interest and folks were generally more situationally aware than they were in their normal state of mind.
 However, once these memories faded away we found ourselves back to the usual.
 A lot of time was spent explaining and impressing the importance of situational awareness as a precursor to the other ideas we were trying to convey.